yorkpshaw/hot-stocks/journals/karis.md

 * Oragnizing GHI
 * Implementing CI/CD with team
 * Adjusting About interface
+* Troublshooting CI/CD

 I organized our GHI components into appropriate directories.

 I worked on CI/CD with team, including removing all hard-coded URLs.

 I adjusted the interface for the About component to include filler text.

+I worked on troubleshooting pipeline failures in CI and failures in CD.
+I got CD working with the scope of our API, though the database didn't contain any tables.
+I added migrations to the api service, accordingly.

 ## 12/07/2022